softwaresaved/recipy-test/Deployment.md

 scikit-learn==0.17.1
 ```

 The current version of GDAL, 2.1.0, needs libgdal 1.11.0 or greater. apt-get installs version 1.9.0-1~.
-Running apt-get install python-gdal, on the default Python users VM, showed it to install Python GDAL 1.10.1. easy_install failed to find 1.10.1. pip install GDAL=1.10.0 showed the closest was 1.10.0.
+Running `apt-get install python-gdal`, on the default Python users VM, showed it to install Python GDAL 1.10.1. easy_install failed to find 1.10.1. `pip install GDAL=1.10.0` showed that the closest match was 1.10.0.

 Install Anaconda, Python 3.5.2 and packages: